 - Within equities, we are nearly balanced between value and growth.
 The slowing growth backdrop is unfavorable for cyclicals, while higher rates weigh on growth-oriented equities.

-- Within fixed income we increased our high yield allocation, funding from floating rate loans, as most of the benefit from rising short-term rates has passed.
-High yield bonds yields offer reasonable compensation for risks while fundamentals remain supportive.
-Defaults rates are expected to rise from today’s historically low levels, although yields at current levels help provide a buffer.
-We also hold a modest overweight to long-term US Treasuries as a risk-off ballast to equities.
+- Within fixed income we are overweight high yield, where valuations offer reasonable compensation for risks.
+While fundamentals remain generally supportive, default rates are expected to rise from historically low levels towards longer-run averages.
+We also hold a modest overweight to long-term U.S. Treasuries as a risk-off ballast to equities and other risk assets.

 Click each region below for more details